 Grades: 1st – 5th

 Cedar Grove Elementary is one of the district’s three elementary schools.
 Until 2014, the campus was home to Livingston Intermediate School, which has now moved to the campus on Lions Avenue and is the current location of Creekside Elementary.

 In the 1950s the site was owned by the Hale-Sellars American Legion Post No. 312 as a baseball field.
-LISD later owned it and used it as a practice field before it was chosen as the location for a new intermediate school.
+LISD later owned it and used it as a practice field before it was chosen as the location for a new intermediate school in 1983.
 The district trustees accepted a $540,384 bid to construct the school, which would relieve overcrowding in the elementary and junior high schools.
 Defee Construction Company finished constructing the building in 1984.